nlinker/qmk_keymap/README.md

 This layout uses 56 keys only and fits to Iris rev4 keyboard.

+The most notable features are:
+- Colemak on the base layer, Qwerty is possible
+- Underscore is the default, `-` can be obtained either with Shift, or using Symbol layer
+- Buffer operations spans through all the layers, Ctrl+X is implemented as the chord (Ctrl+C, Ctrl+V)
+- Navigation layer is accessible with the most ease and contains not only cursor moves, but Fns, word selections, modifiers and other helpers
+- Symbol layer is accessible with home row pinkies hold, and is synchronized with the base layer; this means the base symbols correspond to the shifted ones on the Symbol layer, it simplifies the layout remembering
+- TODO shortcuts and symbols don't depend on the

 <img src="img/0_colemak.png" width="768">
 <img src="img/1_russian.png" width="768">
 <img src="img/2_nav.png" width="768">